thejellis/CollabNext_public/README.md

 ## Contact Information

-Contact Lew Lefton collabnext.okn@gmail.com for any more questions about the project
+Contact Lew Lefton (collabnext.okn@gmail.com) for any more questions about this project.